Southend Pier Railway: Operation

 The line is owned and operated by Southend-on-Sea City Council, and operates every day the pier is open.
 The normal service uses a single train, and runs every half-hour.
-At peak times a two train service is operated, providing a 15-minute interval service.
+As of 2024, the Council no longer state that at peak times a two train service is operated, providing a 15-minute interval service.
 Trains operate between stations known as Shore and Pier Head with no intermediate stops.